Zedd7/ZHorse/ISSUE_TEMPLATE.md

+# Please be aware that ZHorse developement and maintenance is put on hold for the moment.
+# However, this issue page remains open for questions and quick support.
+# If your ticket requires modifications of the code, you will have to wait until either me or another developer resumes the project.

 <!-- Bug report section.
 Delete it if this is not the subject of this issue -->

 ## Bug report

 ### What are you trying to do ?